blankworker1/ALLOCATE/NARRATIVE.md

 Food stores instead of granaries.

-And one more thing - machine that can turn extra energy into digital proof of work.
+And one more thing - a machine that can turn extra energy into digital proof of work.

 When energy is abundant the village runs machines, charges batteries, grows food or transforms surplus energy into something that can travel.